paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/system_level_modelling_wear_out.md

 -   $T_{i}$ denotes the duration of phase $i$
 ````

-The reliability function of the component that is exposed to random failures and also wear-out failures throughout the mission is given in Eq. {eq}`Equation 7.103` (see wear-out first approach in Section Error: Reference source not found).
+The reliability function of the component that is exposed to {term}`RANDOM FAILURE`s and also {term}`WEAR-OUT FAILURE`s throughout the mission is given in Eq. {eq}`Equation 7.103` (see wear-out first approach in Section Error: Reference source not found).

 ```{admonition} Todo
 :class: todo